Classification of SARS-CoV-2 Variants through The Epistatical Circos Plots with Convolutional Neural Networks: Materials and Methods

 To remove non-informative positions and reduce redundancy in the epistatic inference, we applied a two-stage filtering strategy controlled by a threshold parameter $\phi$ (expressed as a percentage).
 First, for each column in the MSA, if the frequency of the most dominant nucleotide exceeded $\phi$, the corresponding locus was considered overly conserved and removed.
 Second, for each sequence, if the frequency of any single nucleotide exceeded $\phi$, or if the total fraction of canonical bases (A, C, G, and T) was less than or equal to $1-\phi$, that sequence was excluded.

 This filtering process effectively eliminated loci with low mutational variability and sequences with poor information content, thereby improving the robustness and computational efficiency of subsequent DCA-based epistasis analysis.
 The variation in the number of retained loci under different thresholds for each viral variant is illustrated in Fig.~\ref{fig:retained_loci}.
 The choice of the filtering threshold $\phi$ plays a critical role in balancing data completeness and sequence variability.
-A higher threshold removes highly conserved loci, thereby focusing the analysis on positions with greater mutational potential, whereas an excessively high threshold may discard too many loci and reduce the effective sequence coverage.
-Conversely, a lower threshold retains more data but increases redundancy and noise from invariant sites, which can obscure the detection of genuine epistatic couplings.
+A lower threshold removes highly conserved loci, thereby focusing the analysis on positions with greater mutational potential, whereas an excessively low threshold may discard too many loci and reduce the effective sequence coverage.
+Conversely, a higher threshold retains more data but increases redundancy and noise from invariant sites, which can obscure the detection of genuine epistatic couplings.

 To evaluate the impact of $\phi$, we systematically tested several threshold values ranging from 0.90 to 0.99 and analyzed the number of surviving loci for each SARS-CoV-2 variant (Fig.~\ref{fig:retained_loci}).
 The number of retained loci increases monotonically with $\phi$, indicating that a higher threshold selectively removes conserved genomic positions and retains those exhibiting greater sequence diversity.
 Among the four analyzed variants, Omicron exhibits the largest number of surviving loci across all thresholds, suggesting a higher degree of nucleotide variability, while Alpha remains the most conserved.
 The curves also show a pronounced rise beyond $\phi = 0.96$, reflecting the nonlinear effect of the threshold on dataset size and emphasizing the importance of selecting an optimal $\phi$ for balancing data quality and sample quantity.
 To ensure sufficient sample size while maintaining data quality, we combined the datasets obtained under the thresholds $\phi = 0.95$ and $0.96$, providing an optimal compromise between data completeness and sequence diversity.
+This combination does not introduce redundancy at the sample level, as the same sequences are represented in different feature spaces, capturing complementary patterns of genomic variation and epistatic interactions.
+This multi-threshold filtering strategy can be interpreted as a form of multi-resolution representation of genomic variability, enabling the model to capture both strongly and moderately variable interaction patterns.